September 28, 2019, 9:00 AM - 3:30 PM

 The event is free and open to the public, however pre-event registration is required.
 Click here to register online now.

-PLEASE NOTE: All attendees must register for the event, regardless of if they are purchasing a box lunch.
+PLEASE NOTE: All attendees must register for the event through the Eventbrite system.

 Attendees can park for no charge in the lot north of the Scheman Building.